- Home

 - 12 foods that can help reduce the risk of dementia

-Our brain is the control centre of our body.
-It keeps our heart beating, our lungs breathing, and allows us to move, think, and feel.
+The brain is the control centre of the body.
+It keeps our heart beating and lungs breathing, and allows us to move, think, and feel.
 While cognitive function can naturally slow down later in life, certain lifestyle factors, like diet, can impact our risk of age-related cognitive decline and dementia.

-Interestingly, research estimates that over 75% of the brain changes that lead to dementia could be connected to our lifestyle.
-What’s more, studies suggest that by eating certain foods, we can reduce our risk of developing Alzheimer’s disease by up to 53%.
+Interestingly, research estimates that over 75% of the brain changes that lead to dementia could be connected to lifestyle.
+What’s more, studies suggest that eating certain foods can reduce the risk of developing Alzheimer’s disease by up to 53%.

 1. Fatty fish